<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 ]]></description>

-<p>If you&#8217;re in training for a Hedonistic Hike this year, you might be looking for the perfect trail bar to sustain you during your practice hikes.
+<div class="et_pb_text_inner"><p>If you&#8217;re in training for a Hedonistic Hike this year, you might be looking for the perfect trail bar to sustain you during your practice hikes.
 These delicious and nutritious bites were cooked up by our great friend <a href="https://www.carolinebarty.co.uk/">Caroline Barty</a>, and they will give you just the burst of energy you need.
 There is nothing better than taking a break, resting under a tree, and enjoying every mouthful of a scrumptious snack!</p>

-<figure class="wp-block-image aligncenter size-full"><img fetchpriority="high" decoding="async" width="700" height="525" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1.jpg" alt="" class="wp-image-4597" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1-480x360.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>
+<figure class="wp-block-image aligncenter size-full"><img loading="lazy" decoding="async" width="700" height="468" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1.jpg" alt="" class="wp-image-4599" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1-480x321.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>

 <h3 class="wp-block-heading">Ingredients</h3>

-<p>250g porridge oats &#8211; Caroline advises against jumbo oats as they are too crumbly<br>100g sultanas<br>90g mixed seeds<br>55g desiccated coconut<br>50g ground almonds<br>1 teaspoon ground cinnamon<br>150ml maple syrup<br>125g unsalted butter plus extra for greasing<br>125g soft brown sugar<br>60g smooth almond butter<br></p>
+<p>250g porridge oats &#8211; Caroline advises against jumbo oats as they are too crumbly<br />100g sultanas<br />90g mixed seeds<br />55g desiccated coconut<br />50g ground almonds<br />1 teaspoon ground cinnamon<br />150ml maple syrup<br />125g unsalted butter plus extra for greasing<br />125g soft brown sugar<br />60g smooth almond butter<br /></p>

-<figure class="wp-block-image aligncenter size-full"><img decoding="async" width="700" height="525" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1.jpg" alt="" class="wp-image-4598" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1-480x360.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>
+<figure class="wp-block-image aligncenter size-full"><img loading="lazy" decoding="async" width="700" height="525" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1.jpg" alt="" class="wp-image-4597" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-ingredients-920x690-1-480x360.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>

 <h3 class="wp-block-heading">Method</h3>